Support for understanding your doing

 5. RELATIONAL EMPATHY AND ARTS ENGAGEMENT

 Relational Empathy (RE) is an attitude that can be learned and trained.
 Any training needs a format to start with.
-A Focusing based Creative Compassion practice can offer a user-friendly entry to the basics of RE-attitude
+Our Focusing based Creative Compassion Practice offers a user-friendly entry to the basics of RE-attitude

 Practitioners learn to resonate to and hold inside personal preferences and limitations.
 They approach what they feel attracted to and easily can identify with - standing for: something of ME HERE (egocentric view)

-Practitioners learn to creatively process both orientations (the idea of ME HERE - the idea of THE OTHER/you there) towards positive outcome, paying respect to both poles (sociocentric view)
+Practitioners are guided to creatively process contradictious orientations (idea of ME HERE - idea of THE OTHER/you there) towards positive outcome.
+They are supported in paying respect to both poles (sociocentric view) by their Creative Compassion guide and by their body sense

 Taking Focusing and the arts as floor for building basic RE-skills has a lot of advantages.
-Focusing is a vehicle to connect to the inside allowing a bodily feeling to come up as handle depicting what feels true
+Focusing is a vehicle to connect to the inside allowing a bodily feeling to come as a handle, depicting what feels true for the practitioner.
+Focusing is always practiced along friendly curiosity (Focusing attitude)

-1. The arts can offer a safe container for to process difficult feelings.
-They allow to symbolize what cannot be made explicit in words
+1. Arts can offer a safe container for to process difficult feelings.
+They allow to symbolize what cannot be expressed in words

-3. Arts engagement allows to create linear forms (representing private or collective space and protective borderlines) that do not have to be rigid.
+4. Arts engagement allows to create linear forms (representing private or collective space and protective borderlines) that do not have to be rigid.
 Those lines can be blurred, exceeded or dissolved.
 They stand for 'opening up' instead of 'blocking off'.
-This allows the practitioner to master what is difficult in day to day situations being agent of their artistic action
+This allows the practitioner to master what is difficult in life as agent of their artistic action

-4. Exploring dichotomies of life within a mindful and embodied art practice has direct impact on the practitioner as person.
-Art activities allow the practitioner to experience themselves as a person of becoming, as processing art issues and processing personal issues are intertwined.
-In such art making can change the person's understanding of the world
+5. Exploring dichotomies of life within a mindful and embodied art practice has direct impact on the practitioner as person.
+Art activities allow the practitioner to experience themselves as a person of becoming (processing art issues and processing personal issues are intertwined).
+In such arts engagement can change the person's understanding of the world

-5. During art activities the body sense of the practitioner is actualized implicitly (Laury Rappaport), launching its own sense of organismic ethics (the ethics of the life forwarding movement).
+6. During art activities the body sense of the practitioner is implicitly actualized (Laury Rappaport), launching its own sense of organismic ethics (the ethics of the life forwarding movement).
 Organismic ethics are - without exception - positive and supportive.
 They are a vibrant source for finding out about one's own socioethical orientation.
-Art making in itself is ethic-free, and it can generate new kinds of ethics
+Art making in itself is ethic-free and can generate new kinds of ethics

-6. A body sense being actualized through artmaking makes the practitioner being part of a First Person Science (Eugene Gendlin).
-The moment their body is operating as an inner laboratory of evidence (that is: truth and validation felt from within), the practitioner gets access to meaning beyond cultural knowledge, cultural habits and cultural relating.
-This is important, as any ethical standard is culturally structure-bound and dependent on cultural or religious framing
+7. A body sense being actualized through artmaking makes the practitioner being part of a First Person Science (Eugene Gendlin).
+The moment their body is operating as an inner laboratory of evidence (that is: truth and validation are felt from within), the practitioner gets access to meaning beyond cultural knowledge, cultural habits and cultural relating.
+This is important as ethical standards are culturally structure-bound and dependent on cultural or religious framing

 Sum up

 The process of sorting out new ideas of how to be in the world from a standpoint of felt humaness is self-empowering.
 This self-empowerment has potential for social change.
-Feeling self-empowered from within is reducing fear and opening up to see other people being empowered too as equals
+Feeling self-empowered from within is reducing fear.
+Reduced fear is opening up to see other people being empowered too as equals

-The process of becoming aware of and change one's mindset through arts based action is also self-educational.
-It is forwarding a process of consciousness-building in agency
+The process of becoming aware of and change one's mindset through arts engagement is self-educational.
+It is forwarding a process of consciousness-building through self-directed agency

 6. ENCOUNTER OF ART PRACTITIONER, INNER ARTIST AND ARTIST-WITHIN-THE-PICTURE

-How can the practicitoner relate to another person doing Creative Compassion practice on their own?
+How can the practicitoner relate to another person when doing Creative Compassion Practice on their own?

-When being involved in embodied arts engagment the practitioner is relating to the invisable artist who speaks through the Fine Arts picture of reference.
-Their message comes through, the practitioner cannot shut down from this
+Being involved in embodied arts engagment, the practitioner is relating to the invisable artist who speaks through the Fine Art piece of reference.
+The artist's message comes through, the practitioner cannot shut down from this

 Any artist's body of work is art created from a person of becoming.
-According to Eugene Gendlin, no person just 'is' but always 'is and becoming' (the self of a person is no fixed thing or entitiy).
-This is true even for a professional artist having passed away.
-Their expression (the professional Fine Arts piece of reference) has been done from a person of becoming with an infinite self.
-Something of the creator's infinite self is inevitably speaking through every aspect of their art
+According to Eugene Gendlin no person just 'is' but always 'is and becoming'.
+This means: The self of a person is no fixed thing or entity

 It can happen that the practitioner likes the professional artpiece (or parts of it) and dislikes the artist behind the reference picture.
 Although this ambiguity may be given, the artpiece the practitioner feels attracted to would not exist without the artist having created it.
-So wether the practitioner likes the artist or not, relating to someone within the reference picture is happening and part of the process
+So wether the practitioner likes the artist or not, relating to someone of becoming dwelling within the reference happens and is part of the process

 This is of high benefit especially when the personal background of the practitioner contains feelings of isolation, being expelled or bullied, or when the practitioner feels powerless and helpless.
 Going out into the world and encounter people who are challenging might then be too big a step to do

-Being enabled to artistically relate to someone else (to the professional artist-within-the-picture) is enlivening.
-It bridges the gap between the idea of ME HERE (in my atomic zone of perceiving the world) and the idea of THE OTHER/you there (in a world I cannot reach out to)
+Being enabled to artistically relate to someone else (the artist-within-the-picture as a person of becoming) is enlivening.
+It bridges the gap between the idea of ME HERE (in my atomic zone of perceiving the world) and the idea of THE OTHER/you there (in a world I am cut off from).
+Even highly isolated practitioners can benefit from artistic being-and-becoming interaction

-The practice of Creative Compassion is implicitly training interactive skills even when being practiced on its own
+1. The practice of Creative Compassion is implicitly training interactive skills in any setting (practicing in groups or practicing on one's own)

-1. The practitioner steps into aesthetic encounter with another human and their existential life story (encounter with the creator of the reference picture and their historical, social, cultual and artistic background)
+2. The practitioner steps into aesthetic encounter with another human and their existential life story: They implicitely approach a kind of interaction of being-and-becoming (interaction with the creator of their reference)

-2. The practitioner is relating artistically in other ways than they relate in daily life, plus they experience Focusing based relating.
+3. The practitioner is relating artistically in other ways than they relate in daily life.
+In addition, they experience Focusing based relating.
 The crossing of these two different ways of relating is powerful and self-affirming

-3. The practitioner is safely contained within the field of Focusing and within the field of the arts.
-Creative Compassion practise is trauma-informative in terms that the practitioner is revitalised by a profound safe setting.
+4. The practitioner is safely contained both in the field of Focusing and in the field of the arts.
+Creative Compassion Practice is trauma-informative in terms that the practitioner is revitalised by a profound safe setting.
 Given a safe environment, curiosity to experiment and try out new things in small doses has the say in every human being

-Creative Compassion practice as an introduction to RE-attitude reveals the Bigger Us.
-The Bigger is: The art practitioner, their Inner Artist, the professional art piece of reference, the professional artist-within and the Experiential Third (what comes up unexpectedly as gift through artistic relating, artistic expression and embodied experiencing in the given situation)
+5. The Creative Compassion practice is an introduction to RE-attitude.
+It reveals a feel of the Bigger Us.
+The Bigger is: The art practitioner, their Inner Artist, the art piece of reference, the professional artist-within and the Experiential Third (what comes up unexpectedly as a gift through artistic relating, artistic expression and embodied experiencing)

-The practitioner's shifts in Creative Compassion practice (body shifts, artistic shifts, shifts in RE-insight) need another person as listener to make the shifts sustainable.
-It needs action steps to be found to transfer their art based experiencing to social life
+The practitioner's shifts (body shifts, artistic shifts, shifts in RE-insight) need to be acknowleded to make these shifts sustainable.
+The practitioner also needs to find small action steps to transfer art based experiencing to social life (bridging)

 7. EXAMPLE OF ILLUSTRATION

-To put it personally: I feel deeply drawned to the art of Emil Nolde (1867–1956).
-Emil Nolde was a student of Adolf Hölzel whose oil pastells are reference pictures for the Creative Compassion practice
+To put it personally: We feel deeply drawned to the art of Emil Nolde (1867–1956).
+Emil Nolde was a student of Adolf Hölzel whose pastells are references for Creative Compassion Practice

-Doing arts engagement using material of Nolde-art has the power to stimulate growth, - both in aesthetic feeling and in empathy for the "someone always in there" (Gendlin).
-The "someone always in there" is the one who dwells inside of Nolde-art pictures looking at me through the painting.
-The "someone in there" is the someone within the professional artist Emil Nolde
+Doing arts engagement using material of Nolde-art has the power to stimulate growth, - both in aesthetic feeling and in empathy for the 'someone always in there' (Eugene Gendlin).
+The 'someone always in there' is the one who dwells inside Nolde-art looking out into the world through colorful paintings.
+The 'someone in there' is the someone within the professional artist Emil Nolde we do not know.
+Emil Nolde is a person of becoming within his historical time and within Focusing Teta Time (time spanning past, present, future as one)

-Practicing the Focusing attitude of friendly curiosity while approaching Nolde-art, my empathy for the "artist Nolde within" is actualized.
+Practicing the Focusing attitude of friendly curiosity while approaching Nolde-art, our empathy for the 'artist Nolde within' is actualized.
 It is actualized through artistic encounter from the body sense.
-My body sense and my Inner Artist live from the same source within (the self-actualizing ongoing life force).
-Body sense and Inner Artist are bridging the gap between artist Nolde and me as viewer of his art
+Our body sense and our Inner Artist live from the same source within (the self-actualizing ongoing life force).
+Body sense and Inner Artist are bridging the gap between artist Nolde and us as viewer of Nolde-art

-When practicing Creative Compassion with Nolde-art material (taking his pictures as reference pictures) I learn to integrate my ambiguity towards Nolde as a historical figure who acted diametrical to my ethical and moral system.
-I am growing by transforming discomfort into art experience that makes me become part of a bigger frame
+When practicing Creative Compassion with Nolde-art material (taking Nolde's pictures as reference) we learn to integrate our ambiguity towards Nolde as a historical figure who acted diametrical to our ethical and moral standards.
+We are growing as a person of becoming by transforming discomfort into art experience that makes us 'bigger' (makes us become part of a bigger frame)

-This has impact on my self-awareness.
-I can see myself as a person not giving in to desintegrative forces that split myself off from empathy but as a person cultivating a broader sense of empathy (sociocentric orientation)
+This experience has impact on our self-awareness.
+We can see ourselves as a person not giving in to desintegrative forces that are splitting off from empathy but as a person cultivating a broader sense of empathy (sociocentric orientation)

 Once the practitioner has found a little empathy for their artwork and themselves engaging in the arts, the practitioner can develop their empathy further.
 They can forward it step by step, art piece by art piece